Telstra NATSIAA Countdown is on

 Black Mist 2025

-Finalist Testra NATSIAA 2025
+Finalist Telstra NATSIAA 2025

 This year there have been 71 finalists selected for the award with our very own Josina Pumani featuring with her new work 'Black Mist' -- a powerful and resonant piece of art with etchings upon ash-black cone-like sculptures.
 It is a commanding piece no question.
 She is entered into the Wandjuk Marika Memorial 3D Award and the Emerging Artist Award.
 All work is eligible for the top prize of $100,000.